A well-managed and fully resourced brand community makes a clear and noticeable impact upon almost every metric C-level executives care about.

 If more senior execs knew what community professionals knew, prioritizing community wouldn’t even be a question — it would be the default option.

-When most people think about community, their mind usually drifts to one of two things.
+When most people think about these communities, their mind usually drifts to one of two things.
 Either they think of sites like Facebook and Reddit where they engage with friends and others who share a similar interest.
-Or they think of a traditional community with friendly neighbourhoods attending local meetings and helping one another.
+Or they think of a traditional community with friendly neighborhoods attending local meetings and helping one another.

 Neither is an apt image for understanding communities today.